muxueya/HateDetectorDicMD/README.md

 3. **Prepare data files:**

-   - `comments.txt`: This file should contain one comment per line.
+   - `incels-5000.xlsx`: This file should contain one comment per line.
    - `toxic_words.txt`: A list of toxic words, each on a separate line.

 ## Running the Script